IMZihad21/dotnet-articles/20241124_Building_a_Linux_Based_Minimal_and_Efficient_.NET_8_Application_Docker_Image.md

     /p:PublishReadyToRun=true
 ```

-Here’s a breakdown of the key options used in the dotnet publish command:
+Hereâ€™s a breakdown of the key options used in the dotnet publish command:

 - `-r "$RUNTIME"`: Ensures the published app is optimized for the specified runtime (linux-musl-x64).
 - `--self-contained false`: Keeps the application lightweight by relying on the shared .NET runtime instead of bundling it.